diogtsix/ML_Learn_Projects/README.md

                             11) TensorFLow_Input_Pipeline (Tensorflow Pipeline, cache, prefetch etc.)
                             12) Quantization_in_Deep_Learning (Quantization for use in EDGE devices, size reduction)

+# **Potato_Disease_App**

+- Trained a CNN model for image classification.
+We classify potato leafs based on type of disease (Early_blight, Healthy, Late_blight).
+Used FastApi for local host generation and interaction with the model via web.

+- In order to use this model run and train the model from CNN_model_build.ipynb and then run main.py and find your localhost onlne to upload a desired image.
+For capacity purposes images are not included in this repository and you need to download them from the provided link inside the CNN_model_build.ipynb.

+- Before running the project install the dependences from requirements.

+- File-Folder description :

+                            1) api folder : contains the py files to run and create the localhost server
+                            2) model_build : contains the notebook that trains the model

 # **Libraries Needed**

+The following libs are used on all 3 projects.

 - tensorflow
 - pandas